A maximal $L_p$-regularity theory to initial value problems with time measurable nonlocal operators generated by additive processes

 where and $X$ is an additive process satisfying certain assumptions.
 Note that the infinitesimal generators of the stochastic process $X_t$, $\cA_X(t)$, contain the operators $L$ of the form of \eqref{2020081501} (see Lemma \ref{20.04.11.14.30}).
 However, they only considered zero initial conditions and naturally initiated us to consider non-zero initial value problems.

 The aim of this article is to investigate the maximal $L_p$-regularity of solutions to the homogeneous Initial Value Problems (IVPs)

 where $Z$ is an additive process with (locally) bounded triplet $(a(t),0,\Lambda_t)_{t\geq0}$ (see Definition \ref{20.05.01.15.17}).
 We emphasize that operators depend on time without any regularity condition with respect to the time variable and L\'evy measures are not symmetric in general.
 Moreover, our assumptions are weaker than all previous results mentioned above.
 To the best of our knowledge, we assert that our assumptions are the weakest conditions in $L_p$-maximal regularity theories for nonlocal operators even though time independent operators are considered.
 Here is a list of our assumptions given on a locally bounded triplet $(a(t),0,\Lambda_t)_{t\geq0}$.
-For an additive process $Z$ with a bounded triplet $(a(t),0,\Lambda_t)_{t\geq0}$, we assume that there exists a non-zero L\'evy measure $\nu$ such that $\nu$ is concentrated on a closed ball and for nonnegative Borel measurable function $f$,
+For an additive process $Z$ with a bounded triplet $(a(t),0,\Lambda_t)_{t\geq0}$ and a symmetric L\'evy measure $\mu$ on $\bR^d$, we suppose that for any $\varphi \in \cS(\bR^d)$ so that $\cF[\varphi]\in C_c^{\infty}(B_{c_s} \setminus B_{c_s^{-1}} )$, there exist positive constants $N_0$, $N_1$, and $N_2$ such that